 Twenty-four years after her birth in a buffalo-hide tipi in western Nebraska, Susan La Flesche graduated as the valedictorian of her medical school class and became America’s first Native doctor – 31 years before women could vote and 35 years before Natives became citizens in their own country.
 This is the story of how La Flesche overcame enormous gender and racial barriers to effectively become the chief of her beloved Omaha Indian people.

-Speaker: Joe Starita, University of Nebraska-Lincoln
+Speaker: Joe Starita, Professor, College of Journalism and Mass Communications, University of Nebraska-Lincoln

 "Landscape, Place, and Identity: Two Visual Artists Respond to the Plains"

 CSC Visual Art Professors Laura Bentz and Mary Donahue will share, through their art, how they respond to the landscape they call home.

 Speakers: Mary Donahue & Laura Bentz, CSC Art Department